eitamar-saraf/Artist-Identification/README.md

   * Splitting the train to 3 random folds
   * extract features from 2 folds and predict on the third fold.

-It's little bit diffrent from the classic k fold, but mimics the same logic.
+It's little different from the classic k fold, but mimics the same logic.
 #### Be Aware, Because of the size of the dataset, the results will be noisy.